Countess Gytha Primary School’s Offer for Children with Special Educational Needs and/or Disabilities (SEND)

 - The class teacher may consult with colleagues confidentially to discuss strategies to help your child.

-- It may also be seen as necessary to involve the SENCO, Mrs Alecia Spike or the preschool SENCO, Miss Chelsey Oxley.
+- It may also be seen as necessary to involve the SENCo and Foundation Unit SENCo, Mrs Alecia Spike.

-- If concerns persist, further appointments may be arranged with the class teacher and/or the SENCO.
-You can also ask for an appointment with the Headteacher, Mrs Crowe, the foundation lead Miss Lukins or the preschool manager Mrs Wendy Flagg.
+- If concerns persist, further appointments may be arranged with the class teacher and/or the SENCo.
+You can also ask for an appointment with the Headteacher, Mrs Crowe or the preschool manager Mrs Wendy Flagg.

 Who should I contact if I am considering whether my child should join the school?